-• The Nomination Committee deliberates on major management personnel matters and provides advice on these matters to the Board of Directors.
-Such matters include the selection of candidates for the positions of Director, Audit & Supervisory Board Member, and Executive Officer of the Company as well as the selection of Directors and Audit & Supervisory Board Members for domestic insurance companies in which the Company has direct investments.

-- Outside directors shall comprise a majority of Committee members and the Committee chairman, who shall be selected by the Board of Directors.
-In fiscal 2020, the Committee has 8 members made up of all 5 outside directors, the Chairman of the Board, the Vice Chairman of the Board and the President. - With respect to the evaluation of candidates for Director and candidates for Executive Officer, evaluation items include performance evaluations (corporate performance) and other items. - The Board of Directors appoints candidates for Director as well as candidates for Audit & Supervisory Board Member.and Executive Officers based on advice from the Nomination Committee.
+- The Nomination Committee deliberates on major management personnel matters and provides advice on these matters to the Board of Directors.
+Such matters include the selection of candidates for the positions of Director, Audit & Supervisory Board Member, and Executive Officer of the Company as well as the selection of Directors and Audit & Supervisory Board Members for domestic insurance companies in which the Company has direct investments. - Outside directors shall comprise a majority of Committee members and the Committee chairman, who shall be selected by the Board of Directors.
+In fiscal 2021, the Committee has 7 members made up of all 4 outside directors, Chairman & Director, Vice Chairman & Director and President. - With respect to the evaluation of candidates for Director and candidates for Executive Officer, evaluation items include performance evaluations (corporate performance) and other items. - The Board of Directors appoints candidates for Director as well as candidates for Audit & Supervisory Board Member and Executive Officers based on advice from the Nomination Committee.
 The utmost respect is given to that advice in making selections.
 The consent of the Audit & Supervisory Board must be obtained for candidates for Audit & Supervisory Board Member. - From the perspective of making effective discussions to strengthen corporate governance at the Nomination Committee, policy for selecting candidates for Directors and Audit & Supervisory Board Members is added to the deliberation items.
-It has been clarified that the Nomination Committee shall meet at least once a year. - In fiscal 2019, the Nomination Committee met 5 times, and held discussions on issues, including the selection of candidates for Outside Director. - Please see "Criteria for the Selection of Director Candidates and Audit & Supervisory Board Member Candidates" in the Appendix of the attached "Basic Policies on Corporate Governance".
+It has been clarified that the Nomination Committee shall meet at least once a year. - In fiscal 2020, the Nomination Committee met 4 times, and held discussions on issues, including the selection of candidates for Outside Director. - Please see "Criteria for the Selection of Director Candidates and Audit & Supervisory Board Member Candidates" in the Appendix of the attached "Basic Policies on Corporate Governance".